 Field Description Service Type Dialog Service Type This specifies the service type to be allowed on the PVC of individual subscriber.
 The following three service types are supported now.
-PPPoE DHCP Static IP PPPoE+DHCP PPPoE+Static IP DHCP IP Limit This indicates the number of IP to be allowed while DHCP or DHCP+PPPoE is selected Static IP's Basic Address This specifies the base of the IP address if the service type is Static IP Static IP's Limit [only for Static IP Service] This specifies the base of the IP address and its range if the service type is Static IP or PPPoE+Static IP IP Address Increment/Port [only for Static IP Service] This indicates the increment of IP address between two consecutive ports while Static IP is selected and Continuous IP Count is greater than 1.
+PPPoE DHCP Static IP PPPoE+DHCP PPPoE+Static IP Transparent DHCP IP Limit This indicates the number of IP to be allowed while DHCP or DHCP+PPPoE is selected Client Limit [only for Transparent Service] This attribute limits the number of Transparent client per PVC.
+It can not be bigger than MAC limit if service type is Transparent; otherwise it can not be bigger than 64.
+Static IP's Basic Address This specifies the base of the IP address if the service type is Static IP Static IP's Limit [only for Static IP Service] This specifies the base of the IP address and its range if the service type is Static IP or PPPoE+Static IP IP Address Increment/Port [only for Static IP Service] This indicates the increment of IP address between two consecutive ports while Static IP is selected and Continuous IP Count is greater than 1.